Available in VPC

 - When you click Delete, all related meta information, such as the table's version information, tags, and properties, is deleted.

-- If there is no EXTERNAL=true value in the property information (if it is a Managed table), the actual data of Object Storage may be deleted.
+- If there is no EXTERNAL=true value in the property data (if it is a Managed table), the actual data of Object Storage may be deleted.

 - You cannot recover deleted tables and data.